jlangch/venice/doc/readme/concurrency.md

 no blocking occurs at all.
 A promise can only be delivered once and can never change its value once set.

-Promises also serve as a more versatile future for chaining and combining asynchronous tasks.
+Promises are futures too.
+They come with additional features for chaining and combining asynchronous tasks.

 ```clojure
 (do